Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Like guppies, endlers are a good fish to populate the top of the water column when stocking a 55-gallon tank or larger.
 Just beware of adding larger fish who may eat them!

-Zebras are a small member of the minnow family.
+Zebras are small members of the minnow family.
 They are shoaling fish that should be kept in groups of six or more.
 Because they are so hardy they are an excellent choice for beginners, and for small tanks.
 With their sharp black-and-white stripes and spunky personalities, they really liven up an aquarium.

 Zebra danios are one of the fish that have been genetically altered to become the popular GloFish.
 They come in bright, fluorescent colors, and you can get special lights for your aquarium to show them off.

 Consider the betta fish an honorable mention.
 I was tempted to include the betta in my list of colorful community fish, but I did not want to mislead anyone.
 While bettas can be community fish in certain situations, most often they are better off alone in a 5-gallon single-specimen tank.